MartijnWallage/MartijnWallage/README.md

 - I made <a href="https://martijnwallage.github.io">this CV</a> in HTML and CSS.

-- Aside from coding, I am a poet and academic philosopher.
+- Aside from coding, I am a writer and philosopher.
 On my <a href="https://www.martijnwallage.nl">personal website</a> you can find some of my writings.

 <h3>Connect with me:</h3>
 <p>